 A neighbor to this property told me as I questioned him about the place, that in the distant past he's heard of many, many artifacts coming from the cave.
 From what I can tell, there has been little let up in the digging...some digs were quite recent.

 Every cave we show on this blog has evidence of digging...it's an inevitable find in each new cave we visit.
 Some caves are more disturbed than others.
-Other caves are often spotted with sizeable pits.
-This ca
+Other caves are often spotted with sizable pits.
+This cave, however, takes the proverbial cake.

 Now you know why I've temporarily named the (probably historically important) cave "The Cave of Sighs".

-If anyone visiting EIC recognizes the cave and knows its name, please le
+If anyone visiting EIC recognizes the cave and knows its name, please let me know.

 Until then...